javiersoriano/sentinel-training/Modules/Module-4-Incident-Management.md

 # Module 4 - Incident Managment

 #### 🎓 Level: 300 (Intermediate)
-#### ⌛ Estimated time to complete this lab: 40 minutes
+#### ⌛ Estimated time to complete this lab: 30 minutes

 This module guides you through the SOC Analyst objects and Rule and train you how to use Azure sentinel tools and features in an incident response drill.

 #### Prerequisites

-This module relay on completing LAB01-Setup part, as the data and the artifacts that we will be using in this module need to be deployed on your sentinel instance.
+This module assumes that you have completed [Module 1](Module-1-Setting-up-the-environment.md), as the data and the artifacts that we will be using in this module need to be deployed on your Azure Sentinel instance.

 ### Exercise 1: Review Azure Sentinel incident tools and capabilities

 As a SOC analyst the entry point to consume Security incidents(tickets) in Sentinel is the Incident page.

 1.  in the left navigation menu press on the incident and open the incident page. this page will show by default all the open incident in the last 24hr.

 2. When we want to change the time window, present only incident from specific severity or to see also closed incident, we can use the filters bar